 Get the right tools

-Cleaning the HVAC ducts will be daunting without the essential tools.
+Cleaning the air ducts will be daunting without the essential tools.
 The tools required include:

 - A vacuum cleaner with accessories hose